SMcQueen2023/skills-github-pages/contact.md

 ---

 ### Thank you for visiting!
-I'm looking forward to connecting with you.
+I look forward to connecting with you.